-There is an opportunity within this master's program to design a course of study and capstone project that spans disciplines, subject areas, and professional studies.
+There is an opportunity within this master's program to design a course of study and Capstone Project/Research that spans disciplines, subject areas, and professional studies.
 One student might design a research-based capstone that studies women and micro-loans, while another student might design a creative project that combines video production with a marketing plan.
 Others yet may choose to use mapping technology to look into links between property taxes, school funding, and student achievement.
 A student interested in the environment might develop a new way to teach school children about environmental preservation or study ways to reduce ocean pollution.
 Students may even ask whether zip codes can help predict health outcomes.
 The options are truly bound only by each student's interests and creativity!
-The scope and design of a student's plan, including primary thesis, research methods, and resources, will all be developed in the core IDST 600 course, carried out in the various courses and learning strategies selected, and culminate in the IDST 699 Capstone project.
+The scope and design of a student's study plan will start to be developed in the core IDST 600 course, will be carried out in the various courses and learning strategies selected, and will culminate in the IDST 699 Capstone Project/Research.